You can also look up documentation for Style Sheets, create and move rulesets, introduce variables, and more.

 style tag and files linked with

 link tags.
 If no matching results are found, PhpStorm also suggests symbols defined in all stylesheet files in the project.
 To see all classes and ids defined in the project straight away, before you start typing, press Ctrl+Space twice.

 Complete Style Sheet classes from external libraries

-With PhpStorm, you can also get completion for class names from Twitter Bootstrap or other CSS libraries that are linked from a CDN in an HTML file without adding these libraries to your project.
+With PhpStorm, you can also get completion for class names from Twitter Bootstrap or other CSS libraries that are linked from a CDN in an HTML file without adding these libraries to your project dependencies.

 Open the HTML file with a CDN link to an external CSS library.
 PhpStorm highlights the link.